justinjjlee/NHL-Analytics/README.md

 This is a selection of many ways to collect, compile, clean, analyze, model, and predict team and player (skaters and goalies) performances statistics.
 This repository does not claim any ownership of data and represents points of views of organizations or representations mentioned.
 All original codes (including generic and model algorithms) can be used freely with a proper citation to this repository.

 ## API Source change (2024)
-NHL has changed its API and data structure, and I am working to complete the API pull and data processing workflows.
+NHL has changed its API and data structure `nhl-api`, and I have updated my processes for team and player box scores with relevant metrics created for the analysis.
-All previous analysis and methods are valid, but the columns are valid through the past data pulled through `statsapi` which I locally have.
+The game-level statistics is still in progress.

 ```
    ,